 2. Lyme is not airborne or contagious by physical touch.

 Family and friends may not know much about the disease, so they choose to isolate themselves as a result of being afraid of contracting Lyme disease if they are near a Lyme patient.

 3. Scheduling can be very challenging with Lyme disease.

 If someone with Lyme makes plans but cancels last minute, it’s because they don’t know how they will feel on a day-to-day basis.
 Many times (as Sara explained), “I would have to cancel plans an hour or two before because I just felt horrible.
 The day before, I had been perfectly fine, but you never know what the next day will be like.”
 Plans aren’t canceled intentionally to hurt feelings – they’re canceled because there are only a few spoonfuls of energy to give.
 Patients with Lyme and other chronic pain illnesses may get exhausted from doing simple tasks such as getting dressed or grabbing a snack out of the fridge.
 It’s essential to be patient and understanding in situations like these because we cannot empathize with them and the pain they are going through.

 4. There are many other symptoms and illnesses that can tie into Lyme.

-In Sara’s case, she was diagnosed with severe ADHD, learning disability, and depression.
-Many times it is hard for people to see the bigger picture (which is Lyme disease) because the symptoms can range all over the place.
+In Sara’s case, she was diagnosed with severe ADHD, a learning disability, and depression.
+It is often hard for people to see the bigger picture (Lyme disease) because the symptoms can range all over the place.